hashicorp/terraform-provider-aws/docs/aws-go-sdk-migrations.md

 ## Acceptance Testing `ErrorCheck`

-In V1, this check relies on the endpoint values included in the SDK.
-These are not included in the V2 SDK, and therefore are managed in the names package instead.
+With V1, this check relies on the endpoint ID constant included in the SDK.
+These are not included in the V2 SDK, but can be replaced with a generated constant from the `names` package.

 ```go
 // Remove